queen-raae/demo-data-functions/src/pages/index.md

 A tiny demo of the three common ways to get dynamic data into your Gatsby Function.

-Check out the code on [GitHub](https://github.com/queen-raae/demo-data-functions).
+Check out the code on [GitHub](https://github.com/queen-raae/demo-data-functions), or take it for a spin using [CodeSandbox](https://codesandbox.io/s/demo-data-functions-e9gtq).

 ## Using URL Queries